geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Hopefully we can start using this to debug and make our kernels faster.

 ##### **Geohot** [[00:23:39](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1419)]
-Oh, the one that I really want you to test this stuff on is AMD UOP MatMall.
+Oh, the one that I really want you to test this stuff on is AMD UOp matmul.

 ##### **Qazalin** [[00:23:44](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1424)]
-It should be, like, decently fast and usable with AMD UOP MatMall.
+It should be, like, decently fast and usable with AMD UOp matmul.

 ##### **Chenyu** [[00:23:49](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1429)]
-You don't have to run the MatMall 10 times.
+You don't have to run the matmul 10 times.

 ##### **Nimlgen** [[00:23:56](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1436)]
 Good.